HIGHLIGHTS

 Another reason the display looks so good is the 1.5K resolution.
 At this screen size, it delivers a pixel density of around 460ppi, so icons and text should look sharp and crisp.
 Brightness, however, is a mixed bag: the rated 600 nits might sound underwhelming, but with HMB pushing it up to 1200 nits, outdoor visibility shouldn’t be an issue.

 Moving on to performance, the Reno15 is powered by the Snapdragon 7 Gen 4, one of the most popular mid-range chipsets right now.
 Phones like the realme 15 Pro and Vivo V60 run the same SoC, so performance should be very familiar.
-Storage-wise, OPPO is expected to offer a 12GB RAM and 512GB storage variant, consistent with previous Reno and Reno F launches.
+For memory, the phone comes with 12GB RAM and a 512GB variant, just like with previous Reno and Reno F launches.

 The camera setup is also quite solid on paper.
 You get a 50MP main camera, paired with a 50MP telephoto and an 8MP ultrawide.
-On the front, there’s a 50MP Samsung JN5 sensor: interestingly, the same sensor many phones use as their primary camera.
+On the front, there’s a 50MP Samsung JN5 sensor, which, interestingly, is the same sensor many phones use as their primary camera.
 This allows for wider selfies (up to 100° FOV) with better clarity.

 If the 50-50-8MP rear camera setup sounds familiar, that’s because it’s very similar to the Vivo V60, with one key difference: the Reno15 supports up to 3.5× optical zoom.

 Battery-wise, the similarities continue.
 The Reno15 packs a 6,500mAh battery, just like the Vivo V60.
 However, unlike the V60, this is a Li-ion battery rather than a silicon-carbon one.
-Charging is handled by 80W SUPERVOOC, which should easily offset the large battery size.
+Charging here is 80W SUPERVOOC, which should easily offset the large battery size.

 OPPO Reno15 Specifications